oschrenk/machines/README.md

 git clone https://github.com/oschrenk/machines.git
 ```

-This will trigger the installation of "command line developer tools".
+This will trigger a popup asking for the installation of the "command line developer tools" .
 Choose "Install".
-Repeat the command and continue.
+Then, repeat the command above and continue.

 ```
 git clone https://github.com/oschrenk/machines.git